Broken Countries

 Eighth Grade:

-Chronological & Spatial Thinking #3.
+Chronological and Spatial Thinking #3.
 Discuss the waves of immigrants from Europe between 1789 and 1850 and their modes of transportation into the Ohio and Mississippi Valleys and through the Cumberland Gap (e.g., overland wagons, canals, flatboats, steamboats).

 8.6.3.
 List the reasons for the waves of immigration from Northern Europe to the United States and describe the growth in the number, size, and spatial arrangements of cities (e.g., Irish immigrants and the Great Irish Famine).